 Teams start by gathering insight and researching background information about their users, before turning their findings into a clear definition of the problem.
 Then, they move onto creating as many solutions as possible, in order to pinpoint the one that works best.

-After the team has chosen the solution they want to focus on, the true process of iteration begins.
+After the team has chosen the solution they feel will be most effective in eliminating the problem, we move on to the next step.
+This is when the process of refining a design or product via iteration begins, and it’s here that we see in a more practical manner just why product development is important.
 It’s now time to prototype the solution, test it, and improve it based on the feedback users give them.
 This allows the team to validate the product’s user experience, visuals, and overall assumptions about the problem their product is meant to solve.
 Once they’ve done enough iteration and closed in on their product’s best features, they finalize their work and deliver it.

 In other words, this is an iterative, rather than linear, approach to product development.
 At every step of the process, service design uses research and testing to confront what’s been validated internally to the outside world.

-Not only does this ensure teams have data-driven knowledge about the problem they’re trying to solve, it also helps optimize their solution’s performance to users’ needs as things move forward.
+And so we see another reason why product development is important to service design, and both are important to creating a great product.
+Both disciplines ensure that teams have data-driven knowledge about the problem they’re trying to solve, it also helps optimize their solution’s performance to users’ needs as things move forward.

 Service design strengthens backstage processes